rbreaves/kinto/README.md

 - Normal apps - Alt will be Ctrl, Win/Super will be Alt, Ctrl will be Win/Super

 - Terminal apps (optional) - Alt will be Win/Super, Win/Super will be Alt, Ctrl will be Ctrl

+- New Features - Cursor/word-wise shortcut keys have been added to align with macOS keyboard shortcuts.

 - ~~Modify existing Terminal app keymap profiles (optional and with confirmation) - Copy, Paste, New Tab, etc will be remapped to use Win/Super in the physical Command (or Alt key) position.~~